jbrandtmse/objectscript-design-patterns/.clinerules/00-objectscript-rules.md

    - Class/Method banners must have HTML & DocBook markup

 ## Additional Rules in Memory Bank
    - Follow the additional rules found in the memory bank.
-In particular observe the rules in memory-bank/permanent/objectscriptrules.md
+In particular observe the rules in memory-bank/permanent/objectscriptrules.md if it exists.

 ## Indentation and Formatting
    - Always indent ObjectScript commands within methods by at least 1 space or tab to avoid compile errors.